InteraactionGroup/AugCom/DATABASE(EN).md

 # Database tutorial

-For this tutorial, I use AugCom as an example source.
+For this tutorial, I use AugCom as an example source and the google chrome browser.
 To see the database, right click then "inspect" or press F12.
 Choose Appli in the top tabs.

 ![appli](src/assets/tuto/Appli.png)